Derivation of effective kinetic equations describing oscillations in viscoelasticity and in compressible Navier-Stokes: Homogenization for the compressible Navier-Stokes system

 An argument as in the derivation of \eqref{genkineq} shows that $\charf_{\rho^n < \xi} $ satisfies the initial value problem

 The equation captures the nonlinear structure of the renormalized solution via a duality argument acting on the test function $\theta$.

-At the point of this writing the implications of the approximate kinetic equation have not been fully analyzed whether analytically or as tools for the computation of propagating oscillations.
-Results from conservation laws indicate that such equations may lead to better understanding of oscillations like, in that case, cancellation of oscillations properties, see \cite{b-Perthame02}, \cite{PT00} and section \ref{sec:kineticcl}.
-We refer to \cite[Ch 7]{b-PS12} for properties of the limiting effective equation in compressible Navier-Stokes.
+At the point of this writing the implications of the approximate kinetic equation have not been fully analyzed, whether analytically or as tools for the computation of propagating oscillations.
+Results from conservation laws indicate that such equations lead to better understanding of oscillations, like the cancellation of oscillations properties obtained in \cite{b-Perthame02}, \cite{PT00} and Section \ref{sec:kineticcl}, or like the propagation of compactness in \cite[Ch 7]{b-PS12} for density oscillations in compressible Navier-Stokes for a barotropic gas.
+This belief is reinforced by the analysis presented in Section \ref{sec:osci} for homogenization in one-dimensional viscoelastic models of phase transitions.